While sailing on a cruise ship, Canadian Melina Roberce wrote:

 The 95 kilogram stash of cocaine, with an estimated street value of $31 million, was allegedly found in locked suitcases during a search of passenger cabins P312 and C537, in what was the largest drug bust of its kind on board a cruise ship.

-Ms Roberce argued she had no knowledge of the drugs and there was no evidence linking her to them, as CCTV footage did not show her carrying the suitcases.
+Ms Roberce argued she had no knowledge of the drugs and there was no evidence linking her to them, as CCTV footage didn't show her carrying the suitcases.

-There were also no fingerprints connecting her to the drugs, the court heard.
+There were also no fingerprints connecting her to the drugs.

 "It's highly improbable that a person other than the defendant or Ms Lagace would have stored the items in the suitcases under the bed," Mr Williams said.